DeanMahaffey/README-Generator/Develop/utils/GeneratedREADME.md

   # Installation

-  The following is necessary dependencies and must be installed to run the application properly: You will need Inquirer to run this app
+  The following is necessary dependencies and must be installed to run the application properly: inquirer

   # Usage

-  This application is used for To generater a README file
+  This application is used for to make a readme file

   # License